Recipe by Allrecipes

 Another reviewer mentioned that their pot came out too oily.
 There a few ways to remove it.
 You can increase your knucklebone to marrow bone ratio (more knuckle).
 Or you can get a very fine mesh strainer sold at most Asian grocery stores and when you skim the scum out it is also fine enough to remove oil or just use a spoon to remove.
 Another method is to let the pot cool, then put it in the refrigerator for a few hours.
 The oils will harden and it can then be removed before you warm up the pot again.
 The last thing is that you can probably get away with simmering for 3-4 hours but of course longer is better and you'll have to add more spices/salt to make up for it.
 He simmers for a super long time which is why he used less spices.

-I am a big fan of Thai food, especially Pho, but this recipe did not work out for me.
+this recipe did not work out for me.
 I baked the soup bones and then simmered per the recipe.
 The bones were fresh but the smell and taste were not like I've had in a restaurant.
-Also had a lot of grease.
-I poured it out.
-I was disappointed.

 Made it exactly as written and it is wonderful!